 Remember to keep the design simple.
 Detail will not really show up well with the foam so don’t bother with them.
-Also remember the finished print will be the mirror image of your design.
-If you put your name or your initials in your design, make them backwards.
+Also, remember the finished print will be the mirror image of your design.
+If you put your name or your initials in your design, make them backward.

 I have seen this done with acrylic paint rather than printmakers ink.
 To keep the acrylic paint wet long enough to work with (it dries fast, remember) you should mix an equal portion of glazing medium with it.
 Acrylic is what you would want to use to make permanent designs for cloth or T-shirts.
 Roll it out the same as with printmakers ink but work a little more quickly and deliberately if possible.

 You can use a Styrofoam plate (uncut) or the logo side of a take-home container to squeeze out the printmakers ink and roll it with a brayer until it is smooth.
 Once the ink has covered the brayer smoothly, roll it over the block carefully.
 Remember the ink is thick and sticky and will cause the lightweight foam to stick to the brayer, so you have to roll it quickly and firmly.
 Roll several directions to make sure the ink is even.
 Now you are ready to print.

 Step 5.
 Print

 Get your paper ready.
 You should have several sheets of photocopy paper laid out so you can print copies of your work without having to leave the workspace.
 Unlike Linoleum block prints or woodblock printing, Styrofoam does not print hundreds of copies with little or no deterioration.
 Eventually, Styrofoam will bend or get a dent that will mar your design.
 Before this happens you should be able to create dozens of copies if you like.
 I like creating as many as possible for special handmade greeting cards and homemade book covers.